 (2) 9K Cree ML-E Daylight & (6) ML-E Reef Blue emitters A good choice for high light requiring corals/clams placed at more depth and/or as a more blue supplement to the Reef White 1000.
 Also a better compliment to T2 or T5 Daylight systems

-The same as the above single GroBeam, AquaBeam 600 Marine White, Reef White, Reef Blue & Marine Blue, but with two LED light strips/fixtures with a SINGLE electrical outlet, and can be placed in parallel or placed end to end for a total of 24 watts (see pdf download for further mounting info).
+The DUO Twins are the same as the above single GroBeam, AquaBeam 600 Marine White, Reef White, Reef Blue & Marine Blue, but with two LED light strips/fixtures with a SINGLE electrical outlet, and can be placed in parallel OR placed "end to end" for a total of 24 watts.

 All DUO Twins have approximately 10 feet of cord from the ballast (power supply) for each light providing plenty of flexibility.
 The DUOs also include a power supply that combines both strips to one plug.

-Reef-White & Marine-White Ultra 1000 compares to up to a 250 Watt Metal Halide in useful light energy; see Aquarium Lighting Facts & Information
+The Reef-White Ultima 2000 IS THE PREMIER REEF LED for PUR light output per watt of energy used, despite the non-scientific hype coming from some forums and compares to up to a 250 Watt Metal Halide in useful light energy; see Aquarium Lighting Facts & Information

 Ultima 1500; AquaBeam Ocean Light NP, GroBeam, & Colour Plus